AideenM12/Childs-Play-English-MS2/TESTING.md

 <img src="documentation/doc-images/user1.jpg" width="150" height="350">  <img src="documentation/doc-images/cookie-test.png" width="400" height="300">  <img src="documentation/doc-images/object-test.png" width="400" height="300">

    - All graphics were chosen specfically to appeal to the target audience and scaled to fit all potential devices.
 Each image depicts the target language in a clear and non-confusing way.
 The images are colorful and fun in order to promote a positive emotional response from the user.
+Testing was done to ensure the site images and vocabulary were understandable and applicable to the target audience.